jlangr/ccode2/continuous-design.md

 We write tests if we remain worried.

-In any case, there's honestly not much good reason to eschew a ternary in this case.
+In any case, there's honestly not much good reason to eschew a ternary for this example:

 ```
 const pluralizeIf = (word, isPlural) => isPlural ? `${word}s` : word